jrdnbwmn/jrdnbwmn.github.io/README.md

 ## Notes

-I build my sass locally with Gulp and then include the final CSS file with the conversion.
+I develop locally using Gulp.
+This includes compiling Sass locally and then only including the resultant CSS file in the conversion.